scylladb/scylla-migrator/docs/source/migrate-from-cassandra-or-parquet.rst

     type: cassandra
     # Host name of one of the nodes of your target database cluster
     host: <scylla-server-01>
+    # TCP port for CQL
     port: 9042
+    # Keyspace to use
     keyspace: <keyspace>
     # Name of the table to write.
 If it does not exist, it will be created on the fly.
     # It has to have the same schema as the source table.
 If needed, you can rename